SharDassaut/BellasArtesCotidiano/README.md

-# BellasArtesCotidiano
+## BellasArtesCotidiano
-Twitter bot that publish random artists from the wikiart api
+#Short description
+Python bot that talks with WikiArt api and scraps the website to retreive data about a painter randomly selected between 5 artisitc movements and publish it on Twitter @BACotidiano

+I use the wikiArt api
+I use requests, random, json, os,bs4, fake_useragent,tweepy

+The credencials.txt must have the text in json format The banned list must contain on artist id per line